TikhonJelvis/website/drafts/Debugging-Haskell-Type-Errors/index.md

     <span class="error-location">...</span>
 <hr></code></pre>

-The three error messages—with all their text—were definitely a bit intimidating, but I gave them a quick scan and noticed that they were all pointing to roughly the same part of my code, a hint that they share the same underlying cause.
+The three error messages—with all their text—were a bit intimidating, but I gave them a quick scan and noticed that they were all pointing to roughly the same part of my code, a hint that they share the same underlying cause.

+In this case, it turned out that the first error message *was* the best one to start with.
+But if the code had been written in a slightly different order (say the call to `mapM` was in a `where` clause—we could have gotten exactly the same errors in a different order and the best starting point could have been the second or third error instead.

-In this case, it turned out that the first error *was* the one to start with.
-Reading the error message carefully, we can see that `Couldn't match type ‘m’ with ‘(->) (Theta.Definition Theta.Type)` is actually telling us that we are missing an argument—which becomes much clearer if you read the next two lines in the error:
+Reading the first error message carefully, we can see that `Couldn't match type ‘m’ with ‘(->) (Theta.Definition Theta.Type)` is telling us that we are missing an argument—which becomes much clearer if you read the next two lines in the error:

 <pre class="error">
 <code>